-The total value of in-kind services provided by the County are \$9,000 and \$11,690 for the years ended December 31, 2018 and 2017, respectively, and are recorded as in-kind operating revenue and expenses for the years then ended.
+The total value of in-kind services provided by the County are \$9,000 for each of the years ended December 31, 2019 and 2018, and are recorded as in-kind operating revenue and expenses for the years then ended.

-6. RECLASSIFICATIONS
+7. RECLASSIFICATIONS

-Certain amounts in the 2017 financial statements have been reclassified for comparative purposes to conform to the presentation in the current year financial statements.
+Certain amounts in the 2018 financial statements have been reclassified for comparative purposes to conform to the presentation in the current year financial statements.
 The reclassifications did not have any effect on total net position or change in net position as previously reported.

-Bonadio & Co., LLP Certified Public Accountants
+Bonadio & Co., LLP

+Certified Public Accountants